tomkuttler/Clash-Perpetuation/README.md

 - Use WASD to move the character
 - Click to attack with a melee weapon or to shoot an arrow with a ranged weapon
 - Defeat all enemies to advance to the next map
-- Collect potions to heal your character
+- Open chests and collect new weapons and potions to heal your character
 - Defeat the boss in the last map to win the game

 ## Game Features

 - Top-down view
 - Multiple maps to explore
-- Upgradable weapons with different stats
+- Upgradable weapons with different stats (see [stats.md](https://github.com/tomkuttler/Clash-Perpetuation/blob/main/stats.md))
 - Challenging enemy AI
 - Simple and intuitive controls